Cyclopiazonic acid: Symptoms

 This mycotoxin has been extensively studied in mice to discern its toxic properties.
 The severity of toxicity is dose-dependent, and exposure to α-CPA has led to hypokinesia, hypothermia, catalepsy, tremors, irregular respiration, ptosis, weight loss, and eventual death in mice.
 The adverse health effects of α-CPA studied in mice are similar to those found in other small mammals.
 Poisoning in other animals such as cattle has shown diminished muscle strength and mobility, with serious cases causing muscular degeneration and necrosis.
-These severe symptoms are only commonly seen in small mammals such as rats and chickens.
+These severe symptoms are only commonly seen in small mammals such as rats and birds such as chickens.

 In humans, the most common symptoms affect the nervous and cardiovascular systems.
 These symptoms include tremors, delirium, vomiting, shaking, and bouts of unconsciousness for 1-3 days.
 Death is only observed in the most serious cases, which are extremely rare.
 It is likely that the worst symptoms only come about through the intake of both CPA and aflatoxins in a heavily contaminated source.